sf-wdi-22-23/modules-22/w10-mean/d4-dawn-ngclass-css/readme.md

 Now that we've got that down, let's talk about our other sweet trick – animation in CSS.

-There are two kinds of animation: **transitions** and **keyframe animations**.
+CSS supports two main kinds of animation: **transitions** and **keyframe animations**.

-They both result in styles changing over time, and both don't give you any extra styling – you can only animate CSS properties that already exist.
+They both result in styles changing over time, and both don't give you any extra styling – you can only animate using CSS properties that already exist.

-**Transitions** are generally used as a reaction to an interaction - something that changes when you hover or focus or click.
+**Transitions** are generally used as a reaction to a user's action - something that changes when you hover or focus or click.

-**Animations** have the ability to be more complicated, you can define them more precisely, and they're more flexible.
-They're also more code and still have to be triggered.
+**Animations** have the ability to be more complicated, can be defined more precisely, and are more flexible.
+They're also more code.
+Of course, they still have to be triggered somehow.

 It's worth noting that just like visual design, animation is an art.
-Not in a wishy-washy modern art kind of way, but in that it's easy to make it look ugly if you don't pay attention to the subtleties.
-If you really like using animation, take some time to research the basic animation principles and animating for interfaces.
-You'll be glad you did.
+If you really like using animation, take some time to research the basic principles of animation for interfaces.
+You (and your users) will be glad you did.

-> **Important note:** Not all transitions or animations work on css-generated pseudo-elements. :before and :after work in some browsers, but not all, so test and make sure it works before assuming it will.
+> **Important note:** Not all transitions or animations work on css-generated pseudo-elements. :before and :after work in some browsers, but not all.
+Test or check with a reliable source to make sure something works in your target browsers instead of assuming it will.

 ## CSS Transition Demo (10 minutes)